spaceskyentist/coding_setup_srshaver/step1_install_vscode_python.md

     `print("Hello, world!")`

-3. Right-click in the editor and choose "Run Python File in Terminal", or click the play button in the top-right.
+3. Right-click in the editor and choose "Run Python File in Terminal", or click the Run ▷ button in the top-right.
 4. Yay!
 It works!
 (Celebration wiggle).

 ## ✅ Done!